arifkyi/Gauss-Seidel/README.md

 2.Decide how many iterations , by change this variable inside the script '$totaliterasi = 4' default is '4'.

+3.Decide hoa many precisions of the decimal by change this "%.3f" (Default 3 before zero), if four 'zero's'

 below are the example of four variables with four equations.

 1. create input file from the equations: